d-flood/criticus/README.md

 10. Export the TEI XML output of the ITSEE Collation Editor to a Microsoft Word DOCX file suitable for print publication.

 ## Installation
-### Windows standalone version
-Download and install the MSI from the zip file in the latest latest [release](https://github.com/d-flood/Criticus/releases).

-This version is going to be phased out in favor of a simple executable.

-### MacOS standalone version
-Download and install the DMG from the dmg.zip in the latest latest [release](https://github.com/d-flood/Criticus/releases).

-This version will be phased out soon in favor of an executable.
-The standalone version does not work on the new M1 chip, and it is unlikely I will be able to create an executable for the M1 chips.
-For M1 users, the recommended method of installing is via pip (see below).

 ### Run on any platform with Python 3.8+
 - Install the latest version of Python from https://www.python.org/